PMArkive/NintendoClients_wiki/Authentication-Protocol.md

 | [String] | pSourceKey | **Only present on Switch.** If this is a non-empty hex string, key derivation is skipped and this string is used as the key to decrypt the ticket instead. |

 # (4) GetPID
 This is the reverse of the [GetName](#5-getname) method.
 It looks up the pid that belongs to a given username.
 On all normal accounts the username is the same as the user pid.
+Each game server also provides a bunch of [special users](Kerberos-Authentication#special-users).

 Usernames are not case sensitive.